Budapest in September: Events, Things To Do, and Best Tips

 Tips to visit Budapest in September

-1. Book a transfer from the airport.
+1. Book a transfer from Budapest airport.
 September may be less crowded than August, but a comfortable transfer is still a good idea.
 After landing, it’s a 30-60 minute journey to the city center.
 MiniBUD offers a convenient door-to-door shuttle service for about 12 euros.

 2. Get an e-sim card.
 Avoid roaming charges by getting an e-sim card, particularly if you’re visiting from outside the European Union.
 Airalo is our top pick for affordable and reliable data, ensuring you stay connected in Budapest.